-- New furniture and decorations
+- New furniture and home decor

 - Repairs and ongoing maintenance, if you're buying a home

-- Car, renter's and/or homeowner's insurance
+- Car, renter's, and/or homeowner's insurance

 - Property taxes

-Beyond that, think about things like dining out, entertainment and hobbies.
-In a bigger city, going to a restaurant or a movie may be more expensive compared to where you're living now.
+Beyond that, think about things like dining out, entertainment, and hobbies.
+In a bigger city, going to a restaurant or a movie may be more expensive, compared to where you're living now.

 Calculating Relocation Return on Investment

 As you assess relocation costs, remember to think about the bigger picture.
-Specifically, ask yourself what the return on investment is likely to be, both financially and emotionally, in moving to a new city.
+Specifically, ask yourself what the return on investment is likely to be, both financially and emotionally, by moving to a new city.

 Think carefully about salary expectations as well.
-Looking at the median and entry-level salaries for workers in your industry in a given city can give you a better idea of where you're likely to fall on the payscale once you get hired.
-Plugging your projected income into a cost of living calculator for the city you're interested in can help determine how affordable it truly is.
+Looking at the median and entry-level salaries for workers in your industry in a given city can give you a better idea of where you're likely to fall on the pay scale once you get hired.
+Plugging your projected income into a cost-of-living calculator for the city you're interested in can help determine how affordable it truly is.